faraji-fuji/learning-vue/README.md

 # learning-vue

-Learn developing with view.
+Learn developing with Vue.
 This template should help get me started developing with Vue 3 in Vite.

 ## Getting Started